-Putting this all together, we arrive at the algorithm shown in Algorithm 1.3.
-This function, DECISIONTREETRAIN takes two arguments: our data, and the set of as-yet unused features.
-It has two

-There are more nuanced algorithms for building decision trees, some of which are discussed in later chapters of this book.
-They primarily differ in how they compute the score funciton. base cases: either the data is unambiguous, or there are no remaining features.
-In either case, it returns a LEAF node containing the most likely guess at this point.
+Putting this all together, we arrive at the algorithm shown in Algorithm 1.3.2 This function, DecisionTreeTrain takes two arguments: our data, and the set of as-yet unused features.
+It has two base cases: either the data is unambiguous, or there are no remaining features.
+In either case, it returns a Leaf node containing the most likely guess at this point.
 Otherwise, it loops over all remaining features to find the one with the highest score.
 It then partitions the data into a NO/YES split based on the best feature.
 It constructs its left and right subtrees by recursing on itself.
 In each recursive call, it uses one of the partitions of the data, and removes the just-selected feature from consideration.